 - 1. Inflicts, causes to be inflicted, allows to be inflicted, or creates a substantial risk of, physical injury by other than accidental means, which causes or would be likely to cause death, disfigurement, impairment of physical or emotional health, or loss or impairment of any bodily function; - 2.
 Commits or allows to be committed a sex offense against the child; - 3.
 Commits or allows to be committed an act of torture upon the child; - 4.
-Inflicts excessive corporal punishment; - 5.
+Inflicts excessive corporal punishment; or, in the case of a CPS staff member, inflicts any act of corporal punishment upon a child with whom the person is working in the person's professional capacity (NOTE: CPS Board Rule Sec.
+6-21 prohibits corporal punishment and abusive conduct by staff as defined in this section); - 5.
 Commits or allows to be committed the offense of involuntary servitude, involuntary sexual servitude or human trafficking upon a child; - 6.
 Allows, encourages or requires a child to commit an act of sex trafficking; or - 7.
 Commits the offense of grooming against the child. - B. A "neglected child" means any child who is not receiving the proper support, medical or remedial care necessary for the child's well-being, including adequate food, clothing, or shelter, or a child who is abandoned without a proper plan of care by parents or other persons responsible for the child's welfare. - C. "Mandated reporters" include all Board employees (including administrators and both certificated and non-certificated school employees), educational advocates assigned to a child pursuant to the School Code, social workers, registered nurses, licensed practical nurses, recreational program personnel, registered psychologists, psychiatrists, physicians, and others, who have reasonable cause to believe that a child known to them in their professional or official capacity may be an abused or neglected child.
-Mandated Reporters also include vendors, contractors, volunteers and Local School Council members.
+Mandated Reporters also include vendors, contractors, volunteers and Local School Council members, and volunteers who are required to complete the Department of Children and Family Services (DCFS) training pursuant to the CPS Volunteer Policy (Section 801.2).
 As used in this Section, "a child known to them in their professional or official capacities" means: (A) the mandated reporter comes into contact with the child in the course of the reporter's employment or practice of a profession or through a regularly scheduled program, activity, or service; (B) the mandated reporter is affiliated with Chicago Public Schools; (C) a person makes a specific disclosure to the mandated reporter that an identifiable child is the victim of child abuse or child neglect, and the disclosure happens while the mandated reporter is engaged in his or her employment or practice of a profession, or in a regularly scheduled program, activity, or service.